HIGGSSAM/usefulscripts/README.md

 __USAGE__
 * Slurm Job parameters can be specified by changing the #SBATCH commands.
-* Change the input and output file names to the desired filename.
+* Change the input and output file names to the desired file name.

 ```shell
 sbatch g16_parallel.sub